lsst-dm/dm_dev_guide/docs/package_docs.rst

    .. _LSST DM Team Culture and Conduct Standards: https://confluence.lsstcorp.org/display/LDMDG/Team+Culture+and+Conduct+Standards

-.. note:: Some of the documentation URLs listed in this ``CONTRIBUTING.rst`` guide don't exist yet.
+.. note:: Some of the documentation URLs listed in this :file:`CONTRIBUTING.rst` guide don't exist yet.

 .. _pkg-doc-user-guide: